 For NFL league office detractors or Patriots fans: The NFL had 100% certainty of 0% deflation and no conspiracy.
 They deleted some info to appease fans and owners who wanted the Patriots penalized.
 Then the info leaked out.
 There’s 100 times more evidence against the NFL than previously known. #CatchingTheAccusers

-Participate in bringing justice: join the Facebook group: “Undeflated” and “like” the Facebook page https://www.facebook.com/CatchingTheAccusers.
+Participate in bringing justice: Sign up for our email list.
+Join the Facebook group: “Undeflated” and “like” the Facebook page https://www.facebook.com/CatchingTheAccusers.
 See the latest roll-up ways to make a real difference on the BetterDialogue.com Deflategate page.
+Share a video example.
 In short, the NFL will only act when it becomes clear that fessing up will result in better TV ratings than stonewalling.

 About the book:

 84% of Americans have it wrong.
 A 100 million dollar sports scandal frequently covered in the national news isn’t what people think.
 It is fake accusations that made real news.
 Only the accusers are guilty.
 They framed the innocent by withholding information and misconstruing other information.
 In an added twist, the guilty organization violated the very rules it claimed to be enforcing.